1100011Dawg/Obsidian_Dawson/Personal/Free writes/2-22-22 Free Write.md

  - An Implementation of Geoergism based upon a 80% land value tax
  - A change of our voting system to one that nears the VSE of STAR
  - Thridly a unregulatted prediction market.
- These changes will chip away at the wicked problems that stem from ur current capa
+ These changes will chip away at the wicked problems that stem from ur current capatalist system

+Improvement jotts
+ - [ ] clean room
+ - [ ] hav
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM4OTAwNzY1MV19
+eyJoaXN0b3J5IjpbMTIyMDgzOTkxNl19
 -->